PrincetonUniversity/ILAng-Doc/verification/refinement.md

 }
 ```

-## Additional Assumptions
+## Additional Mapping

-This section allows users to add additional assumptions in the verification.
-They can be, for example:

-* An assumption about the module I/O.
+Sometimes, the mapping between Verilog variables and ILA state variables does not fit easily into the
-* A mapping from the Verilog design's memory interface to the provided 6-signal memory interface.
+state mapping section.
+For example, you may need a customized mapping from the Verilog design's memory
+interface to the provided 6-signal memory interface.
 The AES case study provides an example of this.
-The Verilog design uses two signals  `stb` and `wr` to indicate memory read and write enable, which are different from the `ren` and `wen` signals.
-Therefore a mapping is provided as follows:
+The Verilog design uses two signals  `stb` and `wr` to indicate memory read and write enable, which are
+different from the `ren` and `wen` signals.
+Therefore a mapping can be provided as follows:

 ```javascript
 "mapping control" : [